Chapter 1 : Abraxas Malfoy and a Christmas Past

-“Honestly, snake, I can't tell if you loathe my very existance or if you want to kiss me.”
-She had glared up at him, full of confidence.
+“Honestly, snake, I can't tell if you loathe my very existance or if you want to kiss me," she had glared, full of confidence.

-“I most certainly loathe your very existance and I want to kiss you."
-He replied with a deep sinister laugh as if he were only joking and teasing.
+“I most certainly loathe your very existance and I want to kiss you," he teased with a deep sinister laugh as if he were only joking.

-“I find you cute, Granger.”
-He had said.
+“I find you cute, Granger,” he had admitted.
 “Is that a crime?”

-Mudblood or not, Hermione had become adorable and beautiful in his eyes and he couldn’t help but think of her, especially at times like this when he was bored and lonely.
+Mudblood or not, Hermione had become adorable in his eyes and he couldn’t help but think of her, especially at times like this when he was mindlessly bored... and lonely.

 As he continued his stare into the mural on the ceiling, he abruptly noticed something different about the witch hovering above him.
 She was now glaring at him in disgust as if she were fully aware of the tempting betrayal crossing his mind.

-“Something on your mind, Draco?”
-A voice above him said.
+“Something on your mind, Draco?" a voice above him asked with intrigue.

 “Sorry if I disturbed you, Grandfather.
 It’s nothing.”

 “Hmm.
 You should go to bed.
-I see how tired you are.”
-He suggested.
+Your voice suggests you are tired.”

 “I don’t feel like it.
-Besides, I think I’ll just sleep down here.
+Besides, I think I’ll just stay down here.
 My bedroom is always too cold.”

 “Have it your way then.”
-The white haired old man said as he closed his eyes.
-“And sweet dreams, grandson.”
-He added.
+The white-haired old man reacted with seeming indifference as he closed his eyes.
+“And sweet dreams, Grandson,” he added.

 Draco’s thoughts quickly went back to Granger’s smile and how she had giggled almost uncontrollably at a bit of revenge he had taken on a fellow Slytherin student, Cole Devlin, secretly on her behalf.

-But when he witnessed Granger fall victim to Devlin’s antics, he performed as expected.
-Draco laughed cruelly at her discombobulated circumstance and stepped over her, not bothering to help.
+But when he witnessed Granger fall victim to Devlin’s antics, Draco performed as expected.
+He laughed cruelly at her discombobulated circumstance and stepped over her, not bothering to help.
 But he quickly decided that he couldn’t very well let Devlin get away with messing with his Granger.